sksamuel/exts/README.md

 # exts

-Just my collection of random scala helpers that I use on public and private projects.
+This project is a collection of random Scala helpers that was used by [elastic4s](https://github.com/sksamuel/elastic4s).
+Since Dec 2021 the utilities have been merged into elastic4s directly and so this project is now archived.